The Magic School Bus (video game series): The Magic School Bus Explores in the Age of Dinosaurs (1996)

 This game (in the original software series) is based on the book The Magic School Bus in the Time of the Dinosaurs and the episode The Busasaurus.

-Ms. Frizzle's photo album is missing three snapshots of prehistoric animals (from a specific album; meat eating dinosaurs, plant eating dinosaurs, and prehistoric reptiles that aren't dinosaurs).
-The user travels back in time with her class, to seven different dinosaur locations, in order to search for live dinosaurs and help replace the photographs.
-When the player finds all three photographs, they are awarded with a mask of a prehistoric animal (matching to an animal from that specific album; either Tyrannosaurus rex, Brachiosaurus, or Pterodactylus).
+Ms. Frizzle's photo album is missing three snapshots of prehistoric animals (from a specific album: meat-eating dinosaurs, plant-eating dinosaurs, and prehistoric reptiles that aren't dinosaurs).
+The user travels back in time with her class to seven different dinosaur locations in order to search for live dinosaurs and help replace the photographs.
+When the player finds all three photographs, they are awarded a mask of a prehistoric animal (matching an animal from that specific album, either Tyrannosaurus rex, Brachiosaurus, or Pterodactylus).

-For saving the game, unique to just this game, if the player has too many driver's license panels saved up already, if they decide to quit and save the game, they can (before exiting) choose an old driver's license to replace/discard to make room for the new file.
-Also, this is the first of the four games which has a CC (closed captioning) option—to turn subtitles on or off.
+If the player already has too many driver's license panels saved, they can save the game and, before leaving, select an old driver's license to replace or discard in order to make room for the new file.
+This feature is exclusive to this game.
+Additionally, this is the first of the four games with a CC (closed captioning) option that allows you to enable or disable subtitles.

 Both All Game Guide and Quandary gave it 70/100.
 Metzomagic gave it 3.5/5 stars.

 Microsoft donated copies of the game to high school students via the University of Maine Upward Bound Program.

 The Magic School Bus Explores the Rainforest (1997)

-The class is decorating their classroom for "Rainforest Day".
-Wanda brought a "Right-Away-Rainforest Toolbox" that could do the job, but some "bio-clones" (four of them) are missing from the kit.
+The class is decorating their classroom for "Rainforest Day"."Wanda brought a "Right-Away-Rainforest Toolbox" that could do the job, but some "bio-clones" (four of them) are missing from the kit.
 Ms. Frizzle takes the class on a field trip to the Costa Rican rainforest to find the missing bio-clones.
-This game is one of the two games to not be based with any books from the classic series.
+This game is one of the two games not to be based on any books from the classic series.
 (That is, with the other game of the two being Explores the World of Animals.)
-However, it is based with the TV series episode In the Rainforest.
+However, it is based wonthe TV series episode In the Rainforest.
 That is, but not with any books from the original series.
 This is the last game to be created by Music Pen.

 All Game Guide gave it 80/100.
-Harfort Courant thought "Even on a slower PC, the game was fun and interesting".
+Harfort Courant thought, "Even on a slower PC, the game was fun and interesting."